dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 }, ...);
 ```

-The trick of composing the partition key of a DynamoDB table out of components that taken together make up the scope of a logical *list* operation proved to be a pattern we used extensively in other places to support efficient execution of the query.
+The trick of composing the partition key of a DynamoDB table out of components that taken together make up the scope of a logical *list* operation proved to be a pattern we used extensively in other places to support efficient execution of the queries.
 Note that the *query* operation in DynamoDB, while requiring a strict match on the partition key, allows more flexible conditions to be expressed over the sort key.
 For example, in addition to exactly matching the partition key, you can also efficiently match on the prefix of the sort key.

 ### Case 2: Atomic Find and Update